How it works

 If you haven’t studied since school, or are used to academic studies, you may find our approach to teaching writing different to what you’d expect.

 We run our courses as online workshops.
-You’ll watch videos, listen to lectures, enjoy guided reading and practical writing assignments and take part in discussions with your tutor and group.
+You’ll listen to lectures and watch short talks, enjoy guided reading and practical writing assignments and take part in discussions with your tutor and group.
 You’ll be writing from day one and will share your work with your group.
-We’ll show you how to hone your critical reading skills while developing your writing and editing — because the best writers read like a writer and understand how essential it is to redraft and edit.
+We’ll show you how to hone your critical reading skills while developing your writing — because the best writers read like a writer and understand how essential it is to redraft and edit.

 To see if you’re ready, ask yourself: